alixinne/glslt/README.md

 However, if you are using the GLSLT compiler with a large template library, this will generate a lot of unused code.
-By using the `-K, --keep-fns` argument to the `glsltcc` command, GLSLT switches to the minifying mode.
+By using the `-K, --keep-fns` argument to the `glsltc` command, GLSLT switches to the minifying mode.
 In this mode, only the functions, types, globals and `#define` directives that are transitive dependencies of the functions specified by the `-K` argument are kept.

 `#version`, `#extension` and precision specifiers will be included at the top of the generated code, if they were present in the input.

-As an example, compiling the previous example with `glsltcc -K=sdSphere` will only return the code for the sdSphere function, since it has no dependencies.
+As an example, compiling the previous example with `glsltc -K=sdSphere` will only return the code for the sdSphere function, since it has no dependencies.

 ## Features